open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 most of the time, but if the config policy controller is at its saturation point (500+ configuration policies) it could take over a minute for the dependent policy status to update correctly
+- Circular dependencies: it is possible for users to create a loop where policy A has a dependency on policy B, and policy B has a dependency on policy A so they will both get stuck in a pending state.
+We don't plan to check for this since it is user error and we expect the status message accompanying a pending policy to be detailed enough that a user who has created a circular dependency would be able to trace their chain of dependencies to find the issue.

 ## Design Details